Silver offers an attractive opportunity at current levels

 The survey report by Refinitiv finds the metal faces a minor deficit of 29.2 million ounces in the last year, and the IMF expects the global economic expansion to be at 3.3 per cent in 2019, where silver does not constitute the end product.

-The key driver for such investment is ROI, where the World Silver Survey finds the investment in bars and coins constituted 20 per cent of the total in 2018, while the demand for bars increased 53 per cent, and the production fell by 2 per cent in the last year.
+The key driver for such investment is ROI, where the World Silver Survey finds the investment in bars and coins constituted 20 per cent of the total in 2018, while the demand for bars increased by 53 per cent, and the production fell by 2 per cent in the last year.